naninovel/docs/docs/guide/input-processing.md

 Default input mode activated after engine initialization is evaluated by input manager based on the target platform:
 - Consoles -> Gamepad
 - Mobiles -> Touch
-- Others -> Mouse and Keyboard
+- Others -> Mouse

-### Mouse and Keyboard
+### Mouse

 In this mode the UI will disable navigation on all the underlying [Selectable](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/script-Selectable.html) objects.
 This is to prevent buttons from transitioning into "selected" state when clicked by mouse.

-Additionally, in case `Button Controls` object is assigned in `Custom UI` (or derived) component, it will be enabled, while `Controls Legend` disabled.
+Additionally, in case `Button Controls` object is assigned in `Custom UI` (or derived) component, it will be enabled, while `Keyboard Controls` and `Gamepad Conrols` disabled.
 This allows keeping buttons specific to mouse input mode (eg, "close" button) and controls legend (eg, gamepad button labels) visible only when associated input mode is active.

 ### Gamepad

 Gamepad mode will keep navigation (change it back when switched from mouse mode), so that player is able to navigate selectables with dpad.

-When assigned, `Button Controls` will be disabled and `Controls Legend` — enabled.
+When assigned, `Gamepad Controls` legend will be enabled, while others (buttons and keyboard) — disabled.

 ::: tip
 If you'd like to customize gamepad legend icons, check out [Xelu's free controller prompts](https://thoseawesomeguys.com/prompts/).
 :::

 Additionally, while in gamepad mode and a modal UI is shown, first active selectable inside will be focused to prevent focus from getting stuck with previously selected object.
 This behaviour can be changed by explicitly assigning `Focus Object` of custom UI or derived component, in which case the UI won't attempt to find focus object automatically.

+### Keyboard

+Activated when keyboard navigation (arrow) keys are pressed.
+Other keys won't activate this mode, because they are used in Mouse mode as hotkeys.

+Otherwise, it works same as Gamepad mode, just with the different controls legend shown.

 ### Touch